johnpeterman72/cursor_memory_riper_framework/README.md

 # Cursor IDE: Enhanced AI Assistant Framework

-A comprehensive, advanced rule set framework combines three powerful AI-assisted coding approaches in Cursor IDE.
-It is designed to tame Claude 3.7's eagerness and not drive off the road.:
+A robust and advanced rule set framework integrates three powerful AI-assisted coding strategies within the Cursor IDE.
+This comprehensive system is specifically crafted to temper Claude 3.7's over-enthusiasm, ensuring it stays on track and avoids veering off course.

 1. **START PHASE**
  The START phase is a preprocessing phase that runs once at the beginning of a new project or major component.
 It focuses on project initialization, scaffolding, and setting up the Memory Bank with baseline information. [start-phase-readme.md](./start-phase-readme.md)